prayaganeethu/magicserver-1/README.md

-# magicserver
+# middleware enabled magicserver

-Functional web server in Python
+Functional web server in Python with a simple middleware to analyze the http requests

 ## Install